-Reduce the impact of market volatility on retirement income
+Help reduce the impact of market volatility on retirement income

 *Case study is fictitious.

 1 Issued by New York Life Insurance and Annuity Corporation (a Delaware Corporation), a wholly owned subsidiary of New York life Insurance Company.
 Guarantees are based on the claims paying ability of the issuer.
 Product available in jurisdictions where approved.

 2 This example is hypothetical and is intended for illustrative purposes only.
 This payout rate is based on a Single Life Lifetime Income Annuity policy for a 66-year old female, Life Only, before tax.
 Payout rates as of August 2011 for payouts starting August 2012.

 3 The policy owner must elect the Annual Increase Option at the time of purchase and be at least 59 1/2 at the time of the first payment.
+Other restrictions may apply.

 Tell us about your retirement needs.
 Post your comments below